kumarlabgit/ESL-PSC/README.md

   - Binary phenotypes: violin or KDE SPS plots remain available when a binary phenotype file is supplied.
   - Continuous phenotypes: select the new Phenotype vs SPS density plot (GUI checkbox or `--make_continuous_plot`).

-- Related improvements
-  - SPS plot controls are always visible on the Parameters page but are automatically disabled when not applicable (e.g., continuous mode or no phenotype file), keeping the UI consistent while preventing invalid choices.
-  - Fast Scan quality-of-life: an option in the Outgroup dialog to Use all two‑pair combos interprets a species groups file by generating all 2×2 pair combinations (including expansion for lines with multiple species).

 ### Running the GUI
 1. Ensure the GUI dependencies are installed: